Social Media Mistakes Your Business Can Prevent

 Failing to engage with your customers when they have a complaint is one of the worst mistakes your company can make.
 Social media makes it easy to respond to feedback promptly, and by doing so you create a trusted brand.
 Work to resolve the issue when clients have a negative experience.
 In doing so, you show the public that you care about your customers and the integrity of your company.
 Embrace negative feedback from your clients!

-Creating a positive first impression begins with an effective social media marketing strategy that encourage people to take an interest in your company.
+Creating a positive first impression begins with an effective social media marketing strategy that encourages people to take an interest in your company.
 People want to do business with people they like, and avoiding these “7 deadly social media sins” will help earn your brand the credibility it deserves.